shengzhouzhang/free-bikes-react-native/README.md

 # bikes-share-react-native-ios

-This is a demo app for demonstrate my skills only.
-Everything mentions in the spec is done.
-The program is runnable and has been tested with Xcode iPhone 6 simulator.
+This program is only tested with Xcode iPhone 6 simulator.

-For the auto suggestions, the option list will show up after type more than (included) 3 characters.

 # Technical Stacks